Your consumer rights in the event of a flight cancellation

 If the airline doesn’t provide the above assistance and you’re forced to make your own arrangements, you should retain all your receipts as you’ll be entitled to a refund of your expenses.

-However in all cases your expenses should be reasonable and appropriate so don’t go booking five-star hotels and restaurants!
+However in all cases your expenses should be reasonable and appropriate so don’t go booking five-star hotels and Michelin restaurants!

 What if I booked through a travel agent?

 If you booked your flight as part of a package holiday with a travel agent or tour operator then you should contact them directly.
+Separate rules apply here and you have more protections.

 If, in the worst case scenario, your agent goes out of business, then get up-to-speed on chargebacks.